ARETEedu/moodle-mod_arete/README.md

 3. Enable REST protocol from the admin panel
 4. Go to 'define roles' and enable the allow checkbox "Create a web service token" for authenticated user
 5. Increase post_max_size=1024M, memory_limit=-1, and upload_max_filesize=1024M in php.ini on your server.

+If you are the manager of the Moodle site, you need to create your token manually.
+This is because Moodle for security purposes does not allow to create the manager tokens using web service.